ahmadalwareh/Python_Interview_Questions/questions/General Questions.md

  2. Passed as arguments to functions
  3. Returned as values from functions
  4. Defined inside other functions
-The ability to treat functions as first-class objects is a powerful feature of Python that enables a number of useful programming patterns, such as higher-order functions, decorators, and functional programming.
+The ability to treat functions as first-class objects is a powerful feature of Python that enables several useful programming patterns, such as higher-order functions, decorators, and functional programming.

 For example, consider the following code: